JairGH/create-README/README.md

-# create readme
+# Mecos

 ## Description

-it will create a readme file for the user
+Tu te fuiste de aqui y yo debo de entender quye no te volvere a ver

-- What was your motivation? hw
+- What was your motivation?
+M4 CSL
-- Why did you build this project? hw
+- Why did you build this project?
+To leaarn about Node.js
-- What problem does it solve? it gives a profesional readme structure
+- What problem does it solve?
+It creates a readme file in base of the user input
-- What did you learn? node js
+- What did you learn? how to use prompt

 ## Installation

-npm something something
+npm i inquirer

 ## Usage

-nope
+no thank you

 //How can i add images?

 ## Credits

-no ty
+none

+## License

+MIT